Global-Policy-Lab/gpl-covid/README.md

 R CMD INSTALL taskscheduleR
 ```

-Finally, to estimate the regression models, you will need the `reghdfe` package installed in Stata.
-To add this package, launch Stata and run:
+Finally, to estimate the regression models, you will need several package installed in Stata.
+To add them, launch Stata and run:
 ```
-ssc install reghdfe
+ssc install reghdfe, replace
-ssc install ftools # the latest version of reghdfe would also require the installation of ftools
+ssc install ftools, replace # the latest version of reghdfe would also require the installation of ftools ssc install coefplot, replace
 ```

 ## Data Documentation